 with, in each case, the convention that the minimum over the empty set is $|t(\img(s))|$.
 That is, intuitively, we want to accept with priority $2i$ if eventually the path at index $i$ is never reset, and witnesses infinitely many Büchi transitions.
 Conversely, if we are rejecting with priority $2i+1$, then all the paths at indices $<i$ keep going infinitely but eventually no longer see any Büchi transition, and all the other paths are eventually "forgotten".

-\begin{example} Let $Q=\{q_0, q_1, q_2, q_3, q_4, q_5\}$, with $\stateleq$ corresponding to the standard order over the states' index.
+\begin{example} Let $Q=\{q_0, q_1, q_2, q_3, q_4, q_5\}$, with ${\stateleq}$ corresponding to the standard order over the states' index.
 We observe here a transition in $\Ai$ over some "tile" $t\in \Sii$ whose skeleton is described in \Cref{fig:transition-leader}.
 More precisely, we are looking at a transition from a given "record", here $(q_5, q_3, q_4, q_0, q_2, q_1)$, over the tile $t$.
 The first step is then to establish, for each index, its leader.
 Here, the set $P$ is thus $\{0,1,3\}$, as shown in \Cref{fig:transition-leader}.

-We then consider the image $\best(P) = \{q_1, q_3, q_4\}$, which allows us to define the set $R = \{q_0, q_2\}$ as its complement in $t(s(P))$, as shown in \Cref{fig:transition-best}.
-We finally look at the unique increasing function $b$ from $\{0,1,3\}$ to $\inter{\,|P|\,} = \inter{2}$.
+We then consider the image $\best(P) = \{q_1, q_3, q_4\}$, which allows us to define the set $R = \{q_0, q_2\}$ as its complement in $t(\img(s))$, as shown in \Cref{fig:transition-best}.
+We finally look at the unique increasing function $b$ from $\inter{\,|P|\,} = \inter{3}$ to $\{0,1,3\}$.
 We can thus describe $s'(\inter{2})$ as the different $\ska(b(i))$, as shown in \Cref{fig:transition-b} with the green arrows.
 The remaining positions in the "record" are assigned the remaining states in the downwards closed subset, in decreasing order, as visible in magenta in \Cref{fig:transition-b}. \end{example}